Federal Skilled Trades Class applications are assessed based on an applicant's ability to become economically established upon immigration to Canada.

-NOTE: A maximum of 5,000 applications will be accepted under this program.
-Federal Skilled Trades applications will be accepted for assessment under the existing criteria until December 31, 2014.
-From January 1, 2015, eligible applicants will make an expression of interest in immigrating to Canada through the Express Entry selection system for immigration to Canada.
+From January 1, 2015, eligible candidates for the Federal Skilled Trades Class (formerly the Federal Skilled Trades Program) must make an expression of interest in immigrating to Canada through the Express Entry selection system for immigration to Canada.

-The Federal Skilled Trades Program (FTSC) will allow individuals with job offers or appropriate certification to work in certain occupations to obtain Canadian Permanent Residency in any Canadian Province or Territory other than Quebec.
+The Federal Skilled Trades Class (FSTC) allows individuals with job offers or appropriate certification to work in certain occupations to obtain Canadian permanent residence in any Canadian province or territory other than Quebec.

-In order to qualify for a Canada Immigration (Permanent Resident) Visa, Canadian Federal Skilled Trades (Professional) applicants must fulfill the following minimum requirements:
+In order to qualify for a Canada Immigration (Permanent Resident) Visa, Federal Skilled Trades applicants must:

 - Have offers of employment from up to two employers in Canada of at least one year duration OR a Certificate of Qualification from a provincial or territorial body;

-- Provide proof of basic language proficiency from a designated language testing organization, demonstrating that the applicant meets the minimum threshold set by the Minister (Canadian Level Benchmark (CLB) 5 for speaking and listening, 4 for reading and writing);
+- Provide proof of basic language proficiency from a designated language testing organization, demonstrating that the applicant meets the minimum threshold set by the Minister — Canadian Level Benchmark (CLB) 5 for speaking and listening, CLB 4 for reading and writing;

-- Have obtained twenty-four months of qualified work experience in the skilled trade in the last five years; and
+- Have obtained 24 months of qualified work experience in the skilled trade in the last five years; and

 - Be able to demonstrate the skills and experience and that they have performed the essential duties of the occupation.